The curriculum is divided into core and foundation subjects.

 Class 2- Year 3, Year 4, Year 5 and Year 6- operates a four year rolling programme.

 English covers different genres of fiction and non fiction writing, as well as speaking and listening, reading, grammar, spelling and handwriting.
-In Class 1 pupils take part in daily phonics sessions, using the Letters and Sounds model, which gives them the building blocks for their future reading, writing and spelling work.
+In Class 1 pupils take part in daily phonics sessions.
+We follow the Letters and Sounds model for phonics , which gives the children building blocks for their future reading, writing and spelling work.
+We also use resources from Phonics Play and Jolly Phonics.

-We have a number of reading schemes within the school, linking to the coloured book band system.
+We use a number of reading schemes such as Oxford Reading Tree,Rigby Star and Dandelion Launchers which link to the coloured book band system.
 Children's books for home reading are selected by individual children with the support of staff, thus ensuring that a wide range of genres is covered and that the reading material is of an appropriate level.
-In key stage 2 pupils use a stepping stone system to help them select a new book.
+In key stage 2 pupils then move onto free reading but are still monitored and supported by staff.

 Maths covers all the skills that pupils will need when adding, subtracting, multiplying and dividing, as well as work on algebra, money, geometry, space, measurements, problem solving and statistics.
 At present we are using the New Rigby Stars maths scheme which has been devised to specifically cover the objectives within the new curriculum.
 Although pupils are taught in full key stage classes they are still working towards the objectives set for their age and ability group.
 The new curriculum states clearly what children are expected to have achieved by the end of yr 2, 4 and 6.